rogerburks/ucdNew/README.md

    `VITE_APP_API_TOKEN=`[your api token for the Universal Chalcidoidea Database in Taxonworks] `VITE_APP_PROJECT_TOKEN=adhBi59dc13U7RxbgNE5HQ`

+5. The `.env` file should go in the root directory of the project, same location as `vite.config.js`.

 **What stage are we at?**
 I regard this as beta build.